 Dr. Kerr’s background in research has evolved from bench science towards the human experience of illness as witnessed from the bedside, specifically patient’s dreams and visions at the end of life.
 The results of his studies generated enormous response in the non-medical community, both nationally and internationally, through coverage that has included the New York Times, Huffington Post, The Atlantic, BBC, Scientific American and Psychology Today.

 “It is a privilege to lead the dedicated employees and volunteers of this organization who bring such outstanding care and compassionate support to literally hundreds of people in our community each and every day,” Kerr states.
 “I’m excited to build on the national reputation and outstanding standard of care that Hospice Buffalo is noted for and to explore new opportunities to extend our mission of providing the highest quality hospice and palliative care services to our community.”

 Dr. Kerr has overseen the integration and expansion of palliative care into local hospitals and developed one of the nation’s largest home-based palliative care programs, Home Connections, and Essential Care for Children.
 He has lectured and published on innovative program models that are designed to better align patient/family services to the complexity of needs inherent to advanced illness.
-Learn more about Dr. Kerr or visit DrChristopherKerr.com
+Learn more about Dr. Kerr at DrChristopherKerr.com.

 Megan O'Shea Farrell, MD

 Prior to joining Hospice, Dr. Farrell was the Head of Endocrinology at the John M. Loré Jr. M.D.
-Head and Neck Center at Sister's Hospital.
+Head and Neck Center at Sister’s Hospital.
 Dr. Farrell is certified by the American Board of Internal Medicine, with an additional certification in endocrinology, and Board Eligible in hospice & palliative care medicine.
-Learn more about Dr. Farrell
+Dr. Farrell previously served as the Hospice Medical Director.

 John Tangeman, MD, FACP